bhoyejignesh28/ChatGPT-Conversation/README.md

 1. **Create a Netlify site** and connect this repository (or drag-and-drop).
 2. Under **Site settings → Environment variables** set `JWT_SECRET` to a strong random string.
 3. Deploy.
-The build command simply echoes and publishes the `public/` directory.
+The build command simply echoes and publishes the `public/` directory (configured via `netlify.toml`).
 4. After the first deploy, open `/admin.html` and run the one-time **Seed Admin** action.
 5. Create categories, sizes, and templates.
 Upload base art, place placeholders, and save.
 6. Create users, toggle active/inactive, rename, or delete as needed.